-|Objectives||Upon completion of this course students will be able to:
+On successful completion of the course students will be able to:

-4. Accurately measure specific relevant dimensions of the home of relevant Persons/clients.
+4. Accurately measure specific relevant dimensions of the home of relevant Persons/clients

 5. Draw clear sketches & technical drawings of modifications and positions for rails in bathrooms and toilets.

-6. Critically appraise the modification for improving the quality of life of the Person/family and relevant others.
+6. Critically appraise the modification for improving the quality of life of the person/family and relevant others.

 7. Clearly describe practice reasoning for all proposed recommendations.

-|Content||This course has been designed to provide students with the knowledge and skills to competently adapt the environment of a Person/client to safely meet their functional needs.
-Students will learn the technical skills required and the importance of practice reasoning in providing recommendations for their clients.
 Although there is a focus on how to modify the ‘physical’ environment, as the social, cultural, and political environments of any person affect any proposed modification they are also discussed in this course.